Skip to main content

 Plan Before Implementation

-Always use planning mode for large changes.
+Use planning mode for large changes.
 Align on approach and define checkpoint reviews before coding begins.
 This prevents wasted effort on wrong approaches.

 Version Control for Context